Fort Cumberland edges Hedgesville, 2-1; Garrett County, Potomac Valley fall

 Landyn Ansel came on for the save with runners on first and second with nobody out in the seventh.

-Post 13 recorded the first out on an unsuccessful squeeze play, and back-to-back hitters groundout out softly to Ansel.
+Post 13 recorded the first out on an unsuccessful squeeze play, and back-to-back hitters grounded out softly to Ansel.

 Fort Cumberland impressed defensively turning two double plays.
 Carson Bradley threw out a runner at the plate from deep right field.